U.S. Route 9 in New Jersey: US 1/9 concurrency

-US 1 and US 9 become concurrent upon merging in Woodbridge Township and continue through developed areas, interchanging with Route 35.
+US 1 and US 9 become concurrent upon merging in Woodbridge Township and continue through heavily developed areas, interchanging with Route 35 for a second time.
 Soon after this interchange, jughandles and other traffic light-controlled intersections resume.
-Upon entering Union County, US 1/9 pass through Rahway and Linden, interchanging with I-278 in Linden.
-The road continues into urban Elizabeth, crossing Route 439 before turning into a freeway prior to meeting Route 81 near Newark Liberty International Airport.
-US 1/9 continue along the west end of the airport into Newark, Essex County, reaching the Newark Airport Interchange with I-78, US 22, and Route 21.
+Upon entering Union County, US 1/9 pass through Rahway and Linden, interchanging with I-278's eastern terminus in Linden.
+The road continues into urban Elizabeth, crossing Route 439 before turning into a freeway before meeting Route 81 near the Newark Liberty International Airport.
+US 1/9 both continue along the west end of the airport into Newark and Essex County, reaching the Newark Airport Interchange with I-78, US 22, and Route 21.
 From this interchange, the road continues northeast through industrial areas to an interchange with US 1/9 Truck that provides access to the New Jersey Turnpike (I-95).

 US 1/9 continue onto the Pulaski Skyway, which carries the route over the Passaic River into Hudson County, crossing over Kearny and the Hackensack River before coming into Jersey City.
 Trucks are banned from the Pulaski Skyway and must use US 1/9 Truck to bypass it.

 The Pulaski Skyway ends at the Tonnele Circle with US 1/9 Truck and Route 139, and US 1/9 continue north along at-grade Tonnelle Avenue toward North Bergen, where the road intersects Route 3 and Route 495.
 Crossing into Bergen County, Broad Avenue carries US 1/9 through Fairview and Ridgefield before heading into Palisades Park.
 Here, the two routes join US 46, and the combined road heads north into Fort Lee.
-US 1/9/US 46 come to an interchange with I-95, US 9W, and Route 4, where it joins I-95 to head east to the George Washington Bridge over the Hudson River.
-At this point, US 46 ends and I-95 and US 1/9 continue into Manhattan, New York City on the Trans-Manhattan Expressway.
+US 1/9/US 46 come to an interchange with I-95, US 9W, and Route 4, where it joins I-95 and the Iv95 extension to head east towards the George Washington Bridge over the Hudson River.
+At this point, US 46 ends and I-95 and US 1/9 continue into Manhattan as the Trans-Manhattan Expressway.